 Service: We are confident that you will be actively involved in the life of the department as well as in professional organizations.
 You will be expected to serve on departmental committees, attend faculty meetings, aid in recruiting high-quality students, and take part in departmental activities.

 Start-up Funding: Research start-up funds are an investment in your success and are designed to help you launch your research program at OSU.
 As part of your start-up package, start-up funding in the amount of $_____ will be made available to you.
 (At this point a very explicit list of start-up commitments should be made, as well as explicit information on lab space to be provided and improvements to be made to such space, as appropriate.)
 It is expected that these funds will be used to purchase a computer with appropriate accessories and software compatible with the University computer system.
 Your start-up funding will be made available in a structured release.
 The first increment of $_____ will be made available to you in year one of your appointment on _____, the second increment of $_____ will be made available to you in year two on ______, and the third increment of $______ will be made available to you in year three on ______.
-Irrespective of the funding release dates, start-up funds must be expended in the first 3 years of your appointment (i.e. the funding release in year three of your appointment must be fully expended by the end of year three of your appointment).
+Unspent funds carryforward each year but irrespective of the funding release dates, start-up funds must be expended in the first 3 years of your appointment (i.e. the funding release in year three of your appointment must be fully expended by the end of year three of your appointment).
 No extensions to this time limit will be granted.

 (This paragraph may be adjusted if the in-coming faculty member has a successful history of grantsmanship during prior service as a faculty member elsewhere.)
 As a condition of receiving start-up funds, you, are required to attend the annual grant writer’s workshop, sponsored by the Office of the Vice President for Research, during the fall semester of your first year.
 In addition, for your initial external grant proposal submission, you are required to use the services provided by the University Center for Proposal Development (http://ucpd.okstate.edu; 744-3660), and are encouraged to continue using those services for future grant proposal submissions.
 You are strongly encouraged to participate in the Early Career Faculty Support Program presented by the Institute for Teaching and Learning Excellence (ITLE).